 There are four main stages for frozen shoulder.
 These can last anywhere between 18-36 months approximately.

-- Stage one – this can last anywhere from 3-9 months approximately.
+- Acute stage – this can last anywhere from 3-9 months approximately.
 The pain is sharp and intense when the shoulder is moved in certain directions.
 For example, behind the back

 - Freezing stage – this can last anywhere from 6-12 months.
 This is where the shoulder joint starts to become gradually stiffer and the amount the arm can move reduces.
 At this stage the pain will gradually reduce, and stiffness takes over